Sairyss/domain-driven-hexagon/README.md

 A better approach would be publishing a `Domain Event`.
 Any side effect operations can be performed just by subscribing to a concrete `Domain Event` and creating as many event handlers as needed, without glueing any unrelated code to original domain's service that sends an event.

+Domain events are just messages pushed to a domain event dispatcher in the same process.
+Out-of-process communications (like microservices) are called [Integration Events](https://arleypadua.medium.com/domain-events-vs-integration-events-5eb29a34fdbc).
+If sending a Domain Event to external process is needed then domain event handler should send an `Integration Event`.

 Domain Events can be implemented using [Observer](https://refactoring.guru/design-patterns/observer) and [Mediator](https://refactoring.guru/design-patterns/mediator) patterns.

 Examples: